 Pre-Raphaelite Art on tile.
 Rossetti, Burne-Jones, Waterhouse, and others.

-General Victorian - Classic blue and white tiles, nursery tiles and Golden Age fairytale tiles, Victorian themes, although almost everything qualifies as Victorian Tile
+General Victorian - Classic blue and white tiles, nursery tiles and Golden Age fairytale tiles, Victorian era themes.

 Medieval and Victorian Medieval - dragons, bestiary, medieval herbals

 Tiles from Textiles - Tiles based on William Morris, Arts & Crafts, Medieval and Victorian textile designs

 First Time Here?
 (You are here)